Aishwaree/Power-BI-Project/README.md

 # Power-BI-Project
-I visualised a years worth of bank statements on Power BI.
-I first cleaned the data on Excel.
+This is my first personal project using Power BI.
+I visualised a years worth of bank statements.
+I first had to clean the data on Excel.
 See the gif in the attachments for a walkthrough of the visualisation!

 Please note, I have blurred out the y-axis to maintain confidentiality.
 Credits to ScreentoGif[https://www.screentogif.com/] for their software!